viveshok/yass/README.md

 methods (constraint propagation and DFS/backtracking) are used.

-Correctness and elegance was favored over performance, so the code is strewn with assert statements and function calls.
+Robusteness was favored over performance, so the code is strewn with assert statements and deep copies.

 Reference(s):
 * [norvig.com/sudoku.html](http://norvig.com/sudoku.html)